platformsh/platformsh-docs/docs/src/frameworks/drupal7/multi-site.md

 override settings.php [as described here]({{< relref "/frameworks/drupal7/customizing-settings-php.md" >}}) and
 add the other databases you could then use `db_select` to switch between those.

-# Old Style "Mutlisite" and Platform.sh
+# Old Style "Multisite" and Platform.sh

 Platform.sh actively discourages running Drupal in "multisite" mode.
 Doing so eliminates many of the advantages Platform.sh offers, such as isolation, safe